The Best Foods That Melt Stubborn Fat

 Ezekiel Sprouted 100% Whole Grain Bread

-What's unique about the Ezekial breads is that, unlike most brands, the company doesn't use sugar in their loaves.
+What's unique about Ezekiel bread is that, unlike most brands, the company doesn't use sugar in their loaves.
 With a combination of wheat, barley, millet, lentils, and spelt, this low-gluten brand packs 8 grams of protein and 6 grams of fiber into every sandwich.

 You see it sitting there every time you're sitting around waiting for a massage.
-Spa water--a pitcher of ice water with sliced whole lemons, oranges or grapefruit--is a great substitute for pretty much anything else you might be tempted to drink.
-The citrus fruit peels add a compound called d-limonene, a powerful antioxidant that stimulates liver enzymes, helping to rid the body of toxins and flush fat from your system.
+Spa water—a pitcher of ice water with sliced whole lemons, oranges or grapefruit—is a great substitute for pretty much anything else you might be tempted to drink.
+The citrus fruit peels add a compound called D-limonene, a powerful antioxidant that stimulates liver enzymes, helping to rid the body of toxins and flush fat from your system.
 And don't forget: delicious smoothies really can help you lose weight!
-For 150+ recipes that will make your belly flat, buy the brand-new book from Abs Diet creator David Zinczenko: Zero Belly Cookbook!

-As much as 92 percent of Americans eat a diet that's deficient in vitamin E. And that trend seems highest among obese people, according to a study in the American Journal of Clinical Nutrition.
+As much as 92% of Americans eat a diet that's deficient in vitamin E. And that trend seems highest among obese people, according to a study in the American Journal of Clinical Nutrition.
 Almonds are among the best dietary sources of vitamin E, packing about 20 milligrams per half cup, and are also high in monounsaturated fats and fiber, which is optimum for eliminating love handles.

 Like a marathoner stretching before the big run, eating half a grapefruit before a meal can enhance your body's fat-burning performance, particularly when it comes to love handles.
 A study published in the journal Metabolism found that this "warm-up" tactic can help whittle your middle—by up to an inch—in just six weeks!
 The scientists attribute the powerful effects to the grapefruits' fat-zapping phytochemicals.
 The fruit can interact negatively with certain medications, so as long as you get the green-light from your M.D, plan to have half of a grapefruit before your morning meal.

 Polyunsaturated fats like those found in walnuts activate genes that reduce fat storage and improve insulin metabolism.
 At about 13 grams per one-ounce serving, walnuts are one of the best dietary sources.
 A small Pennsylvania State study found that a diet rich in walnuts and walnut oil may help the body respond better to stress and can also help keep diastolic blood pressure levels down.
-For more invaluable tips, check out our exclusive 25 Best Nutrition Tips Ever.
+For more invaluable tips, check out our exclusive best nutrition tips ever.

 Tuna or to-not?
 That is the question.
-As a primo source of docosahexaenoic acid (DHA), canned light tuna is one of the best and most affordable fish for weight loss, especially from around your waist!
+As a primo source of docosahexaenoic acid (DHA), canned light tuna is one of the best and most affordable fish for weight loss, especially from around your waist and love handles area!
 One study in the Journal of Lipid Research showed that omega 3 fatty acid supplementation had the profound ability to turn off fat genes.
-And while you'll find two types of fatty acids in cold water fish and fish oils—DHA and eicosapentaenoic acid (EPA)—researchers say DHA can be 40 to 70 percent more effective than EPA at down regulating fat genes and preventing fat cells from expanding in size.
+And while you'll find two types of fatty acids in cold water fish and fish oils—DHA and eicosapentaenoic acid (EPA)—researchers say DHA can be 40 to 70% more effective than EPA at down-regulating fat genes and preventing fat cells from expanding in size.